ahle/Tconnect/docs/modules/tStore.md

 Format
 ----------------
-OCNL: Ontorion Controlled Natural Language (OCNL) that is a human friendly alternative to XML ontology language like OWL or RDF but is completely compatible with OWL2, RDF and SWRL.
+**OCNL**: Ontorion Controlled Natural Language (OCNL) that is a human friendly alternative to XML ontology language like OWL or RDF but is completely compatible with OWL2, RDF and SWRL.